Islamabad: Healthcare

 In 2008, Islamabad had the lowest rate of infant mortality in the country at 38 deaths per thousand compared to the national average of 78 deaths per thousand.
 Islamabad has both public and private medical centres.
 The largest hospital in Islamabad is Pakistan Institute of Medical Sciences (PIMS) hospital.
 It was established in 1985 as a teaching and doctor training institute.
 PIMS functions as a National Reference Center and provides specialised diagnostic and curative services.
 The hospital has 30 major medical departments.
 PIMS is divided into five administrative branches.
 Islamabad Hospital is the major component with a 592-bed facility and 22 medical and surgical specialties.

 The Children's Hospital is a 230-bed hospital completed in 1985.
 It contains six major facilities: Surgical and Allied Specialties, Medical and Allied Specialties, Diagnostic Facilities, Operation Theatre, Critical Care (NICU, PICU, Isolation & Accident Emergency), and a Blood Bank.
 The Maternal and Child Health Care Center is a training institute with an attached hospital of 125 beds offering different clinical and operational services.
 PIMS consists of five academic institutes: Quaid-e-Azam Postgraduate Medical College, College of Nursing, College of Medical Technology, School of Nursing, and Mother and Child Health Center.

 PAEC General Hospital and teaching institute, established in 2006, is affiliated with the Pakistan Atomic Energy Commission.
 The hospital consists of a 100-bed facility and 10 major departments: Obstetrics and Gynecology, Pediatric, General Medicine, General Surgery, Intensive Care Unit/Coronary Care Unit, Orthopedics, Ophthalmology, Pathology, Radiology, and Dental Department.
 Shifa International Hospital is a teaching hospital in Islamabad that was founded in 1987 and became a public company in 1989.
 The hospital has 70 qualified consultants in almost all specialties, 150 IPD beds and OPD facilities in 35 different specialisations.
-According to the Federal Bureau of Statistics of the Government of Pakistan, in 2008 there were 12 hospitals, 76 dispensaries, and five maternity and child welfare centers in the city with a total of 5,158 beds.
+According to the Federal Bureau of Statistics of the Government of Pakistan, in 2008 there were 12 hospitals, 76 dispensaries, and five maternity and child welfare centres in the city with a total of 5,158 beds.